 Excel High School is pleased to partner with Pilot Institute, one of America’s premier flight schools to offer private pilot and drone pilot training online.
 In the private pilot course, students learn what it takes to become a private pilot and pass the FAA written exam.
 The FFA requires pilots to be age 15-years or older, so students can begin their training in high school.
-Furthermore, the nation is suffering from a severe shortage of commercial pilots.
-According to Oliver Wyman, there will be a shortage of 12,000 commercial airline pilots in North America by 2023.
-According to the US Department of Labor Statistics, the average wage for an airline pilot is $147,200.
-Is the sky calling you?

 This course is designed to give you the necessary ground knowledge to pass the FAA Private Pilot Airplane (PAR) Knowledge Test in preparation for the Private Pilot license or certificate.
 This is a comprehensive course and is designed to ensure you pass the FAA exam.

 In this course, you won’t feel overwhelmed.
 The private pilot course will ensure students are well prepared to challenge the FAA exam with confidence.
 Previous aviation experience is not required for this course.
 The course is designed to take you from beginner to private pilot.

 The online private pilot course is self-paced and available to students worldwide.
 Each lecture video is 3-5 minutes long, and you can always pick up where you left off.
 Students can watch videos as many times as they’d like to ensure mastery.

 Our goal is to teach you the ‘why’ behind flight concepts so you really understand the material instead of ineffective memorization.
 This course brings flight to life.

 The first part covers an introduction to flight training (including tips on picking a flight school from a 15-year flight school executive), aircraft structure, aircraft systems, and flight instruments.